HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 The Jupyter Notebook [5] is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

-As the Anaconda Distribution includes the Jupyter as well, there was no need to download and install it separately.
+As the Anaconda Distribution includes Jupyter as well, there was no need to download and install it separately.

 <https://jupyter.org/install>